SCOTLAND. LET’S TALK CLIMATE.

 Mark Carney, Former Governor of the Bank of England

-Not only is taking action essential for the future of our planet, it’s also good for business.
-Taking climate action can help drive cost savings, customer loyalty, attraction of talent, new products and services, and resilience.
-There are many untapped market opportunities - brands that demonstrate commitment to sustainability report up to four times average sales growth!
-Read case studies from ACS Clothing and Skye Skyns on how going green has benefitted business.
+There are many untapped market opportunities; figures show brands that demonstrate commitment to sustainability report up to four times average sales growth!
+Don’t just take our word for it though – read case studies from ACS Clothing and Skye Skyns on how going green has benefitted business.

 TOP 5 THINGS BUSINESSES AND ORGANISATIONS CAN DO NOW TO REDUCE EMISSIONS